 Why it’s important

-Chronic pain affects 1 in 5 people, including children and adolescents, and 1 in 3 over 65.
-While treated as a medical condition, pain has a huge social impact: it stops people working, many become socially isolated, and leads to anxiety and depression.
+Chronic pain affects 1 in 5 people, including children and adolescents.
+While treated as a medical condition, pain also has a huge social impact: it stops people working, many become socially isolated, and leads to anxiety and depression.

 We believe yoga can offer an alternative, or compliment, to traditional pain care.
-Informed by principles of Yogic Education, Yoga for Pain additionally offers a natural transition from medical care and community, and can address many of the social and psychological factors of long term pain, as well as the determinants of long term health in our communities.
+Informed by principles of Yogic Education, Yoga for Pain offers a natural transition from medical care and community, and can address many of the social and psychological factors of long term pain, as well as the determinants of long term health in our communities.

 What we provide